-To find a trade school now accepting students in your area, we invite you to check out our quick search feature below!
+To find a school now accepting students in your area, we invite you to check out our quick search feature below!

 What are Trade Schools, Vocational Schools, etc.?

 Trade schools (also known as technical schools, vocational schools and career colleges) are institutions that prepare students to work in a specific career.
-Whereas traditional colleges focus on providing a broad education, trade school programs focus on career and technical education (CTE) – i.e., the exact skills and knowledge that will be required to perform your job.
+Whereas traditional colleges focus on providing a broad education, vocational programs focus on career and technical education (CTE) – i.e., the exact skills and knowledge that will be required to perform your job.

 Although requirements vary from one program to the next, most accept any applicant who has earned a high school diploma or GED.
 Certain institutions also require proof of passing grades in specific high school classes, minimum scores on entrance exams and other letters of recommendation.